Grayce Analyst, Jack Hadingham shares his experience as a Scrum Master in pharmaceuticals.

 My goal is to support data science teams working within the Advanced Analytics space; improving efficiency, collaboration and instilling agile practices.
 Teams within Advanced Analytics are working to deliver industry-leading modelling for recruitment, randomisation and retention rates within clinical trials.
 These models are designed to aid my client in reducing trial length, cost and crucially improve patient experiences.

-I find my assignment very meaningful as my support and advice to these teams can have a real impact on their success and ultimately impact the effectiveness of clinical trials – a vital step in the development of lifesaving drugs.
+I find my assignment very meaningful as my support and advice to these teams can have a real impact.
 In my short time in this role, I have already supported many project deliveries, including clinical trial predictive enrolment modelling, and more recently visualisations conveying the impact of COVID-19 on clinical trials.

 A Day in the Life